Introduction

 - If you edited the

-file via cPanel, simply save the changes. - If you edited it locally via FTP, upload the modified
+.htaccessfile via cPanel, simply save the changes. - If you edited it locally via FTP, upload the modified

-file back to your server.
+.htaccessfile back to your server.

 4. Verify the Redirection

-.
+Visit your website using http:// and ensure it redirects to https://.
 You should see the padlock icon in the browser’s address bar, indicating a secure connection.

 Troubleshooting